 Disposable Income Calculator

-Disposable income calculator tell you how much of your income you have left after familial (or individual) obligations to the government.
-If you read further you can learn about what is disposable income, get familiar with the disposable income formula and can read about the role of disposable personal income (also known as disposable earnings) in macroeconomics.
+The disposable income calculator tells you how much of your income you have left after familial (or individual) obligations to the government.
+If you read further, you can learn about what disposable income is, get familiar with the disposable income formula, and read about the role of disposable personal income (also known as disposable earnings) in macroeconomics.

 What is the disposable income definition?

-Disposable personal income is an economic term that refers to the part of income which is available for households or non-corporate businesses for spending or saving after meeting all their tax obligations and receiving government transfers.
-Transactions to the government include all personal taxes and also some particular non-tax payments such as traffic tickets.
+Disposable personal income is an economic term that refers to the part of income available for households or non-corporate businesses for spending or saving after meeting all their tax obligations and receiving government transfers.
+Transactions to the government include all personal taxes and some special non-tax payments such as traffic tickets.
 Transfers received from the government cover all transactions without expecting a good or service in return.
-It can be any welfare, financial aid (for example unemployment benefits) or social security payments made from the government.
+It can be any welfare, financial aid (for example, unemployment benefits), or social security payments made by the government.

 Disposable income (disposable earning) in macroeconomics

-By reducing the tax burden on a families' budget, the government can directly increase the disposable income through taxing policy.
-The United States did this in the Economic Stimulus Act of 2008, giving a 600 dollars tax rebate to low and middle-income Americans to help stimulate their spendings.
-The American Recovery and Reinvestment Act of 2009 (Recovery Act) also consisted of 237 billion dollars in tax incentives for individuals but also 1.7 billion dollars were devoted to sales tax deductions from car purchases.
+By reducing the tax burden on a family's budget, the government can directly increase disposable income through taxing policy.
+The United States did this in the Economic Stimulus Act of 2008, giving a 600 dollars tax rebate to low and middle-income Americans to help stimulate their spending.
+The American Recovery and Reinvestment Act of 2009 (Recovery Act) also consisted of 237 billion dollars in tax incentives for individuals, but also 1.7 billion dollars were devoted to sales tax deductions from car purchases.

-By supporting those individuals who are most affected by the Financial Crisis (for example through unemployment benefits), the government not only can helped families meet their basic needs but also contributed to a faster economic recovery by improving the total level of disposable earnings.
-In the US, the Recovery Act included an 82.2 billion dollars aid to low-income workers, unemployed and retirees.
+By supporting those individuals who are most affected by the Financial Crisis (for example, through unemployment benefits), the government not only can help families meet their basic needs but also contribute to a faster economic recovery by improving the total level of disposable earnings.
+In the US, the Recovery Act included 82.2 billion dollars in aid to low-income workers, the unemployed, and retirees.

-As money flows into the economy in the form of government purchases or investments, it is a form of income (for example through creating new jobs), thus the total income of a nation increases, which can in turn boost disposable income.
+As money flows into the economy in the form of government purchases or investments, it is a form of income (for example, through creating new jobs).
+Therefore, the total income of a nation increases, which can, in turn, boost disposable income.
 The Recovery Act covered a near 400 billion dollars of government investment that were spent mainly on health care, education, and infrastructure.